 Apply some “bake and bond” on the baked bead and wrap the bead carefully.

-Cut 2 thin strips of clay and wrap around the bead.
+Cut two thin strips of clay and wrap around the bead.
 Make sure to cover the seam (where the green clay meets the blue clay on the picture).
+Your polymer clay bead is now really starting to take shape.

 Using your mini cutters cut mini circles of different sizes in pairs, one for the top and one for the bottom of each beads, playing a bit with the different colors used in the basic clay sheet which covers the bead.